-- Describe the structure, functions and contents of a policy form. - 3.2 Explain the meaning and significance of common policy exclusions. - 3.3 Explain the meaning and significance of common conditions. - 3.4 Explain how excesses, deductibles and franchises are used. - 3.5 Explain the distinction between warranties, conditions and representations.
+- 3.1 Describe the structure, functions and contents of a policy form. - 3.2 Explain the meaning and significance of common policy exclusions. - 3.3 Explain the meaning and significance of common policy conditions. - 3.4 Explain how excesses, deductibles and franchises - 3.5 Explain the distinction between warranties, conditions and representations.

-4. Understand renewals and cancellation in relation to the insurance underwriting process.
+Understand renewals and cancellation in relation to the insurance underwriting process.

-- 4.1 Describe the legal significance of procedures relating to renewals. - 4.2 Explain how cancellation clauses operate.
+- 4.1 Describe the legal processes relating to renewals. - 4.2 Explain how cancellation clauses operate.

-Understand personal insurances in relation to the insurance underwriting process.
+5. Understand personal insurances in relation to the insurance underwriting process.

-5.1 Describe the basic features and typical policy cover of motor insurance, health insurance, household insurance, travel insurance and extended warranties.

-6. Understand commercial insurances in relation to the insurance underwriting process.

-6.1 Describe the basic features and typical policy cover of property insurance, pecuniary insurance, cyber insurance and liability insurance.
+- 5.1 Describe the basic features and typical policy cover of motor insurance, health insurance, household insurance, travel insurance and extended warranties. - 6.
+Understand commercial insurances in relation to the insurance underwriting process. - 6.1 Describe the basic features and typical policy cover of property insurance, pecuniary insurance and liability insurance.

-7. Understand the main 'support' type insurance services available.
+Understand the main support/ancillary services available in the insurance industry.